zaidhalimee/economics-news/src/app/components/MediaLoader/README.md

 ## Try it out

-Below is a bare bones example of how BUMP is used.
-All we need to get a video working is to provide BUMP with a valid settings object as outlined below.
+Below is a bare-bones example of how BUMP is used.
+To get a video working we provide BUMP with a valid settings object as outlined below.

 - Cookbook provides us with a list of settings available: [Cook book link](https://cookbook.tools.bbc.co.uk/iplayer/customise)
 - The BUMP documentation provides us with a full list of settings: [Confluence](https://confluence.dev.bbc.co.uk/display/mp/SMP+Settings+Object)